KillianDitch/packetraquet/README.md

 # packetraquet
 p@cketr@quet repo

 A) This project has more bugs than the Amazon rainforest - those that I know about, I don't know how to fix yet.
-Those that I don't know about, I can pretend don't exist.
+Those that I don't know about, I can pretend don't exist.<br>
-B) I'm in the process of trimming up sound files to be uploaded.
+B) I'm in the process of trimming up sound files to be uploaded.<br>
 C) I've no idea what I'm doing when it comes to publishing a tool/code to the Internet.

 Description: